 “We are working with researchers from across NIH, under short timelines of high-intensity activity to help support the NIH research enterprise response to this crisis, from multiple perspectives,” he said.

 Riley agreed.
-“The staffs involved in PhenX and DR2 have been absolutely wonderful in working with the trans-NIH group to get a listing of COVID-19 survey items posted, so others can use what already exists instead of creating their own,” he said.
+“The staffs involved in PhenX and DR2 have been absolutely wonderful in working with the NIH wide group to get a listing of COVID-19 survey items posted, so others can use what already exists instead of creating their own,” he said.
 Thus the urgency — every day new studies were being launched, and organizers wanted to make the results as useful as possible.

 Resources to meet the need